Gammel Dok (building)

-Gammel Dok is a former warehouse located on the waterfront in the Christianshavn neighbourhood of Copenhagen, Denmark.
+Gammel Dok is a former warehouse located on the waterfront of the Inner Harbour in the Christianshavn neighbourhood of Copenhagen, Denmark.
 It now houses the National Workshops for Art.

 History

 Gammel Dok takes its name from Gammel Dok (en.
 Old Dock), Denmark's first dry dock which was located at the site from 1739 until 1919.
 It was built for De Forenede Oplagspladser og Værfter i Kjøbenhavn in 1882 to the design of the architect H. C. Scharling and extended with an extra floor around 1920.